• Get Started

 Plan Rate Types Available in Texas

 Fixed-Rate Plans — Lock in your price per kWh for six to thirty-six months.
-Good for predictable bills and protection from seasonal spikes.
+Suitable for predictable bills and protection from seasonal spikes.
 Fall is typically when these plans offer their most competitive pricing.

 Time-of-Use Plans — Pay less during off-peak hours, such as nights and weekends.
 These made more sense during the summer when you could shift heavy AC loads to off-peak hours.
 In fall’s moderate weather, the savings often don’t justify the higher peak rates.